It is natural for your bunny to want to explore and relax in areas around your home that offer shelter.

 This is why many bunny owners choose to make under their couch a no-go area for their bunnies and in this guide show you how you can do this easily by filling the space with some storage.

-Take a look and find an idea that will work for you and will keep bunny out from under the couch.
+Take a look and find an idea that will work for you.